 For me there was no such respite.
 It was getting hot and crowded, and it was time to go in search of lunch before exploring the nearby site of Herculaneum, another city that lived and died under the shadow of Vesuvius.

 How To Visit Pompeii

-- Pompeii can be reached by train on the Circumvesuviana line which runs between Sorrento and Naples.
+- Pompeii is an easy day trip from Naples, and can be reached by train on the Circumvesuviana line which runs between Sorrento and Naples.
 If you use the train, watch out for pickpockets.